Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: Symmetric homeomorphisms and the little Teich m ul ler subspace

 and define

 for $z=x+iy \in \H2$.
-Beurling and Ahlfors \cite{BA} proved that $F$ is a quasiconformal automorphism of $\H2$ with an estimate of the maximal dilatation of $F$ in terms of the quasisymmetry constant $M \geq 1$.
-We call this the {\it Beurling-Ahlfors extension} of $h$.
-Concerning the Beurling-Ahlfors extension of symmetric functions, the following result is crucial, which was proved in \cite[Lemma 3]{Car} and improved slightly by giving explicit computation for involved constants in \cite{Mat0}.
+Beurling and Ahlfors \cite{BA} proved that $F$ is a quasiconformal self-homeomorphism of $\H2$ with an estimate of the maximal dilatation of $F$ in terms of the quasisymmetry constant $M \geq 1$ of $h$.
+We call this the {\it Beurling--Ahlfors extension} of $h$.
+With regard to the Beurling--Ahlfors extension of symmetric functions, the following result, which was proved in Lemma 3 of \cite{Car} and improved slightly by providing an explicit computation for involved constants in Theorem 5.1 of \cite{Mat0}, is crucial.